btc-script-explorer/scantool/docs/rest-api/v1/blockchain_analysis.md

 ## Ordinals Test Project

-The ordinals program was written in C++, in barely more than 100 lines of code not including comments and whitespace.
+The ordinals analysis program was written in C++.
 The data gathered was written to a PostgreSQL database.

 For the test, 392 arbitrarily chosen blocks were analyzed.
 They were all between block 777000 (February 2023) and block 800019 (July 2023).
 A total of 587171 ordinals were found, averaging about 1497 ordinals per block during a peak period of ordinal creation.